muratk5n/thirdwave/en/README.md

 ---

-Can partly be blamed on Silicon Valley 'coders' who are really digital bean counters..
+Can partly be blamed on the mindshare influenced by Silicon Valley 'coders' who are really digital bean counters..
 They believe they can fix all by 'knocking out some code'.

 ---